 - 9.3 Stores and equipment must be secured by means of physical and other security devices.
-Only authorised staff may access the stores. - 9.4 All the items in the register should be, where practical, permanently and visibly marked as the school's property and there should be a regular (at least annual) count by someone other than the person maintaining the register.
-Discrepancies between the physical count and the amount recorded in the register should be investigated promptly and, where significant, reported to the School Standards Board, which is in turn reported to the Trust Board.
-Inventories of school property should be kept up to date and reviewed regularly.
+Only authorised staff may access the stores. - 9.4 All the items in the register should be, where practical, permanently and visibly marked as the school's property and there should be regular verification by someone other than the person maintaining the register.
+Discrepancies between the physical verification and the amount recorded in the register should be investigated promptly and, where significant, reported to the School Standards Board, which is in turn reported to the Trust Board..
 Where items are used by the school but do not belong to it this should be noted.